mnmlstc/core/docs/algorithm.rst

 .. function:: ForwardIt remove (Range&& range, T const& value)
               ForwardIt remove_if (Range&& range, UnaryPredicate&& up)

+   Removes all elements satisfying specific criteris from *range* and returns a past-the-end iterator for the new end of the range.
+The first version removes all elements that are equal to *value*, while the second version removes all eleents for which *up* returns ``true``.

    :requires: *range* must provide ForwardIterators.

 .. function:: decay_t<OutputIt> remove_copy (\